garrandall/popular-music-data/tracks/can-t-nobody-hold-me-down-puff-daddy-mase.md

 Can't nobody take my pride
 Uh-uh, uh-uh
-Can't nobody hold me down, ohh no
+Can't nobody hold me down, oh no
 I got to keep on movin'

 Quit that! (uh-huh) You a big cat? (yeah)